groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.6.3.3 (2022-06-23) ==
+* ADDED "Unsubscribed" activity filter
+* FIXED Autocomplete not working on Safari
+* FIXED "Email Confirmed" filter not working
+* FIXED "Greater than or Equal to" comparator not working

 = 2.6.3.2 (2022-06-22) ==
 * FIXED recaptcha v3 causing forms to submit to success page when they are set to ajax.